 A person who has not had a drink in years, and then who cheats someone in a business deal risks his own sobriety.
 He does himself a service not to do that, and if he does do it, to make it up somehow.
 This can be tricky at times.

 A common quandary is of one who has cheated on his/her spouse or somebody else's spouse.
-If you apologize to somebody who knew nothing about it, you risk creating more trouble and more misery than if you had left well enough alone.
+If you apologize to somebody who knew nothing about it, you risk creating more trouble and more misery than if you had said nothing.
 Your amends might be to not do that again, and perhaps be good to the other person in a way unrelated to the wrong done.

 One might ask what to do if the person he offended is dead, or has moved to parts unknown.
 Possibly he can make amends in his own mind by contributing to a charity or to the other's dependents in a way he would have wanted.
 In that case, give til it hurts, to be certain one hasn't cut corners and failed in some part of his mind to compensate for the wrong.

-To repeat myself, one isn't doing it for them.
+To repeat myself, the person isn't doing it for them.
 He's doing it for himself.